LTM's extensive organic gardens feature fruit trees, vegetables, culinary and medicinal herbs, grapes, and berries.

 The first real hint of springtime in our part of the world is when blossoms form on the stone fruit trees.
 With multiple varieties of plums, peaches, apricots, and nectarines in our orchard, the blossoms are simply beautiful.
 Soon after, the apple trees (closely followed by the pear trees) spring into action.

 Unfortunately, springtime this year has been accompanied by wild and relentless winds that threaten to strip the trees bare.
-Somehow the branches are managing to retain a strong grip on the delicate blossoms and already fruit is beginning to form.
+Somehow, though, the branches manage to retain a strong grip on the delicate blossoms, and already fruit is beginning to form.
+Isn't nature wonderful?

 It is now my turn to feed and protect nature's gifts from the forthcoming ravages of summer.
 Springtime in my organic garden has its own routine.